ljpengelen/ljpengelen.github.io/content/post/java-micro-frameworks.md

 author = "Luc Engelen"
 +++

-A few weeks ago, I helped organize a [Meetup](https://www.meetup.com/Weert-Software-Development-Meetup/events/236607738/) titled "The Battle of the Java Micro Frameworks" hosted at [Kabisa](https://www.kabisa.nl) in Weert.
+A few weeks ago,
+I helped organize a [Meetup](https://www.meetup.com/Weert-Software-Development-Meetup/events/236607738/) titled "The Battle of the Java Micro Frameworks" hosted at [Kabisa](https://www.kabisa.nl) in Weert.
 I came across a number of Java micro frameworks before and wondered how they compared with popular frameworks such as [Spring](https://spring.io/).
-To be able to assess a number of these frameworks in a limited amount of time and in a nice environment,
+To be able to assess a number of these frameworks in a limited amount of time and in a nice environment, I tried to get more people involved in the evaluation process by organizing a Meetup.

 ## The Meetup